The Chronic Obstructive Pulmonary Disease (COPD) Pathway defines the core components of an optimal service for people with COPD.

 A Respiratory Focus Pack for your CCG, to supplement the use of this Pathway, can be obtained by contacting your local Delivery partner

-Local health economies, supported by their NHS RightCare Delivery Partner, can use this resource as a framework for their local improvement discussions, particularly during the ‘What to Change’ phase of their RightCare work.
+Local health economies can use this resource as a framework for their local improvement discussions, particularly during the ‘What to Change’ phase of their RightCare work.